 Living the Dream – an eco-lifestyle business

 Sean and Helen Coll operate Portsalon Luxury Camping as an eco-lifestyle business.
+They offer sustainable glamping.
 For them, work and life is entwined together and at the heart of both is a love and passion for the natural world.
 They love what they do and they do what they love having left behind faster paced commuting city lifestyles.

-They live in their lovingly restored original vernacular farmhouse on the campsite – the house was built in the early 1900’s by Sean’s Grandfather and his Dad and uncles and aunt were all brought up in the house.
+They live in their lovingly restored original vernacular farmhouse on the campsite.
+The house was built in the early 1900’s by Sean’s Grandfather.
+His Dad and uncles and aunt were all brought up in the house.
 It has a great feeling of strength and safety on the beautiful windswept hillside of the wild and remote peninsula of Fanad in Donegal.

 The camp site is an integral part of their environmentally focused lifestyle.
+Sustainability is at the heart of all that they do.
 Their basic principle in work and in their daily life is to do no harm to the world around them.
 They plant trees and pollinating plants around the site, avoid chemical use.
 They grow their own vegetables.
 Helen adopted a vegetarian lifestyle as a teenager and Sean has been mostly vegetarian for many years.
 They keep their own hens which started their lives in battery farms but have been rehomed by Littlehill Farm and Rescue.